Helping to make American music come alive again!

 Music of the Shakers

-Roger Hall is an authority on music of the American Shakers.
+Roger Hall is one of the foremost experts on music of the American Shakers.

 Since 1971, he has researched, written publications,